MIT 24-Hour Challenge 2026 presents:

 About This Microchallenge

-Thanks to renewed challenge gifts from Glenda Mattes and Steve Corbin, in memory of the late MIT alum Donald Mattes ’67, SM ’69, the family of Priscilla King Gray and former MIT President Dr. Paul E. Gray ’54, SM ’55, ScD ’60, (Virginia and Tom Army, Amy and Dave Sluyter, Andrew and Yuki Gray, Weezie and Tim Huyck, and all their children) and another philanthropic family, if 300 donors give to the Aging Brain Initiative (ABI) on March 14, these generous donors will make a combined gift of $30,000.
+Thanks to renewed challenge gifts from Glenda Mattes and Steve Corbin, in memory of the late MIT alum Donald Mattes ’67, SM ’69, the family of Priscilla King Gray and former MIT President Dr. Paul E. Gray ’54, SM ’55, ScD ’60, (Virginia and Tom Army, Amy and Dave Sluyter, Andrew and Yuki Gray, Weezie and Tim Huyck, and all their children) and another philanthropic family, if 300 donors give to the Aging Brain Initiative (ABI) on March 12, these generous donors will make a combined gift of $30,000 ($15,000 + $5000 + $10,000).A “miBrain” developed by the labs of Picower Professor Li-Huei Tsai and Institute Professor Robert Langer integrates all six major human brain cell types.
+The team used the cutting edge cell culture to study how an Alzheimer’s risk gene altered cellular interactions to cause disease pathology.

 About the Aging Brain Initiative